-6. Related Work
+7. Related Work

 There has been a large body of work seeking to break the limit of the traditional von Neumann architecture and to achieve higher performance and efficiency.
 Silicon implementation of artificial neural network is one of the most well-known efforts in this field.
-Recently, a digital neuromorphic chip with one million spiking neurons was built with a power consumption of less than 70mW [24].
+Recently, a digital neuromorphic chip with one million spiking neurons was built with a power consumption of less than 70mW [34].
 Analog implementation of the neuron network is also studied to achieve speedup and power reduction for specific applications [1].

 Novel devices such as memristors are utilized to construct unconventional computing substrates.
-Memristor-based substrates are demonstrated to solve maze [26], conduct matrix multiplication [17], as well as general approximate computation [20].
-A generalized concept of universal memcomputing machine is also proposed as an alternative to the von Neumann architecture [8].
+Memristor-based substrates are demonstrated to solve maze [37], conduct matrix multiplication [23], as well as general approximate computation [27].
+Hierarchical memristor crossbar design is proposed in [31] to improve the efficiency and flexibility of the neuromorphic computing accelerator.
+Our proposed clustered island-style architecture shares the same spirit of their hierarchical crossbar design.
+A generalized concept of universal memcomputing machine is also proposed as an alternative to the von Neumann architecture [11].
+In an effort to achieve reconfigurability in analog circuit, field-programmable analog arrays (FPAAs) integrate dedicated analog components with floating-gate transistors and programmable resistor/capacitor networks, enabling reconfigurable computing in the analog domain [2].

-In an effort to achieve reconfigurability in analog circuit, fieldprogrammable analog arrays (FPAAs) integrate dedicated analog components with floating-gate transistors and programmable resistor/capacitor networks, enabling reconfigurable computing in the analog domain [2].
-More relevant to our work, Vichik and Borrelli design an analog circuit to solve linear and quadratic programming problem, where unknown variables are directly modeled by node voltages and each constraint is specified by a dedicated circuit component [30].
+Most relevant to our work, Vichik and Borrelli design an analog circuit to solve linear and quadratic programming problems, where unknown variables are directly modeled by node voltages and each constraint is specified by a dedicated circuit component [42].
 The node voltages representing unknown variables are driven towards their optimal value subjected to the circuit constraints.
 However, their approach is problem specific, i.e., different instances of the analog circuit need to be built for solving different linear or quadratic programs.
-The structure of circuit components in our paper is inspired from their work, but tailored to exploit the specific properties of max-flow problems.
+The structure of circuit components in our paper are built upon their work, but tailored to exploit the specific properties of max-flow problems.
+In addition, our substrate is reconfigurable, which is capable of solving multiple instances of the max-flow problem using the same substrate.